Cinnamon Butter

 Beat the butter in a large bowl until it’s light and fluffy.

-Add the rest of the ingredients and beat them together with the butter until smooth and creamy.
+Then add the rest of the ingredients and beat them together with the butter until smooth and creamy.

-That’s all you have to do!
+That’s truly all you have to do!
 Serve your homemade cinnamon butter right away or store it in an airtight container in the refrigerator.

-- Make a batch of homemade Texas Roadhouse rolls and slather the butter on them!
+- Make a batch of homemade Texas Roadhouse rolls and slather the cinnamon butter on them!
 Or it’s delicious with classic dinner rolls, too.

-- A warm slice of Banana Bread with some of this sweet butter is a delicious snack!
+- A warm slice of banana bread with some of this sweet butter is a delicious snack!

-- Or, serve it with some Classic English Scones for a special brunch treat.!
+- Or, serve it with some classic english scones for a special brunch treat!

 For this recipe, it’s a lot easier to beat the butter when it’s room temperature.
 Leave it out for at least 30 minutes so it’s soft enough to cream.